Cool Cube Support

 Yes, all major credit cards are accepted.

 Yes.
-Discounts start at 10 or more of the same model.
+Discounts start at 10 or more of the same SKU per order.

 Usually 1 to 2 business days depending on stock.